-Somewhere between 15-18 months, your toddler will transition from 2 naps to 1.
+Somewhere between 15-18 months, your toddler will transition from 2 naps to 1 nap.
 During and immediately after this transition, your toddler will probably need an earlier bedtime as she adjusts to just one nap.
 Otherwise, you may see a drastic increase in night-waking and a need to do more sleep training.
-Go ahead and bump bedtime back up to 6:30 or 7 for awhile, if it seems necessary.
-And on days when your toddler’s afternoon nap is unusually short, you may need to use the earlier bedtime.
+Go ahead and bump bedtime back up to 6:30 or 7 for a while, if it seems necessary.
+And, on days when your toddler’s afternoon nap is unusually short, you may need to use the earlier bedtime.

 However, once your toddler’s one-nap schedule is well-established, you will likely need to shift gradually towards a later bedtime.
 Between 2 and 3 years of age, if your toddler is still taking a solid afternoon nap, you may need to bump bedtime back as late as 8:30 or even 9, depending on when the nap ends.
 This is a situation in which a late bedtime is actually advisable!
 We see many parents who continue to try and put their older toddlers to bed at 7 p.m., only to be majorly frustrated when said toddler won’t fall asleep for 2 hours!
 But remember, your older toddler needs about 5 hours of awake time between the end of the nap and the start of bedtime.
 So, be sure to time bedtime accordingly.

 Bedtime For Toddlers and Preschoolers Who No Longer Nap

 Once your child drops the afternoon nap (usually at some point between 3 and 5 years of age), you’ll want to go back to an earlier bedtime of 6:30 or 7:00.
 By this point, your child should be sleeping about 12 straight hours at night, and so you can time bedtime around when you need your child to wake up in the morning.
 If you need your child up at raring to go at 6:30 a.m., then a 6:30 bedtime is appropriate.